thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 ```

 This effectively limits the influence of the distribution and favors the central value with lower values of `kappa`, allowing this technique to blended with the direct approach.

+Unsurprisingly, the multivariate gaussian architecture performs comparably to the direct approach.
+Visualization of lesion margins has not yet been performed.